Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at

 Below are the probiotics that I recommend based on the bacteria they include and studies which have been conducted to prove their efficacy in humans.

 #1.
 Silver Fern Ultimate Probiotic

-This probiotic was formulated to help people with multiple health issues from bloating, constipation and diarrhea, as well as other digestive issues such as IBS and Candida overgrowth.
+This probiotic was formulated to help people with multiple health issues like bloating, constipation and diarrhea, as well as other digestive issues such as IBS and Candida overgrowth.

 It also helps support mental well-being by improving symptoms of depression and anxiety.